-The Buckling data of the columns is edited to specify Bow Imperfections EN 1993-1-1 Table 5.1:
+The System lengths and buckling groups of the columns is edited to specify Bow Imperfections EN 1993-1-1 Table 5.1:

 Since Global and Local imperfections are used for the columns, a buckling check needs not to be executed conform Path 2c of the diagram seen during the 2nd Order calculations.
 To take this into account in SCIA Engineer, the buckling factors can be manually set to a low value so buckling will not be normative.